 - Add the second kilo of the flour.
 Add salt (and about 2 teaspoons of dry yeast).In a heavy-duty mixer, knead at medium speed for 30 minutes (yes, 30).
 Scrape down the bowl as needed.
 The dough will be VERY sticky.
 You might need to add more water.

 - You may also try to omit yeast-the bread may be quite good but denser.
-Cover the bowl with wet towel (rye dries fast and forms a stone hard crust) and wait about 10-20 min.
+Cover the bowl with a wet towel (rye dries fast and forms a stone hard crust) and wait about 10-20 min.

 2. Final proofing and forming the bread